Dissecting Microbial Community Structure and Heterogeneity via Multivariate Covariate-Adjusted Clustering: Dirichlet-Multinomial Mixture Regression Framework Dirichlet-Multinomial Mixture Regression Framework

 \subsection{Overview of Dirichlet-Multinomial Mixture Model}

 Let $\bsm=(m_1,\ldots,m_p)\trans \in \IN^{p}$ be a vector of taxon counts and $M=\sum_{j=1}^{p} m_j$ be the total count.
 Let $S \in \{1, \dots, K\}$ be the unobservable hidden state variable indicating the cluster membership.
-Assume $\bsm$, in any given state $S$, follow a Dirichlet-Multinomial (DM) distribution.
+Assume $\bsm$, in any given state $S$, follow a Dirichlet-multinomial (DM) distribution.
 The DM distribution can arise from a compound generation mechanism naturally suited for modeling taxon counts from sequencing reads: a probability vector is generated from a Dirichlet distribution, and a vector of counts is then drawn from a multinomial distribution with the probability vector and the total count.
-More specifically, it is assumed that
+Specifically, it is assumed that $\bsm \mid (S=k)\sim \mbox{DM}(M,\theta_k,\balpha^{[k]})$, for $k = 1, \ldots, K$, or, equivalently, the hierarchical structure: